-Breeds: Appaloosa, Appaloosa Cross, Appaloosa/Friesian, Appaloosa/Quarter Horse, Appaloosa/Thoroughbred, Appendix, AraAppaloosa, Arabian/Paint, Arabian/Quarter Horse, Baroque Pinto, Cleveland Bay, Clydesdale/Paint Cross, Crossbred, Grade Horse, Grade Pony, Miniature Appaloosa, Origine Constatée, Paint Cross, Paint Horse, Paint Horse/Thoroughbred, Paint/Warmblood, Percheron Cross, Ponies of America, Pura Raza Espanola, Quarter Cross, Quarter Horse, Quarter Pony, Quarter/Paint Horse, Quarter/Stock Horse, Quarter/Thoroughbred, Quarter/Warmblood, Stock Horse, Sugarbush Harlequin Draft, Welsh Mountain/Quarter Horse
+Breeds: American Indian, Appaloosa, Appaloosa Cross, Appaloosa/Friesian, Appaloosa/Quarter Horse, Appaloosa/Thoroughbred, Appendix, AraAppaloosa, Arabian/Paint, Arabian/Quarter Horse, Australian Stock Horse, Azteca, Baroque Pinto, Canadian, Cleveland Bay, Clydesdale/Paint Cross, Crossbred, Grade Horse, Grade Pony, Miniature Appaloosa, Mixed Breed, Mixed Breed (Horse), Morgan Horse, Origine Constatée, Paint Cross, Paint Horse, Paint Horse/Thoroughbred, Paint/Warmblood, Percheron Cross, Ponies of America, Pura Raza Espanola, Quarter Cross, Quarter Horse, Quarter Pony, Quarter/Paint Horse, Quarter/Stock Horse, Quarter/Thoroughbred, Quarter/Warmblood, Stock Horse, Stonewall Sporthorse, Sugarbush Harlequin Draft, Unspecified, Welsh Mountain/Quarter Horse

 Glycogen Branching Enzyme Deficiency (GBED) is a fatal condition caused by the bodies' inability to properly store sugar.
 In a normal horse, the body stores sugar as energy by converting glucose (a type of sugar) to glycogen (storable energy).
 This inherited disorder prevents the body from producing the enzyme needed to create the glycogen structure.
 This prevents the horse from being able to adequately store the sugars.
 This means that the horse will not be able to store enough energy to fuel important organs, such as the muscles and brain.